StephenPauwels/esp-uantwerpen/README.md

 Furthermore we have Flask as the main server technology.
 The *src/controllers* folder contains all the endpoints that serve html templates from the *src/templates* folder and also contains helper endpoints that provide necessary functionality such as retrieving all projects etc.
-The *src/static* folder is served directly as well.
+The *src/static* folder is served directly.
 It contains all static files such as images, stylesheets and Javascript files.
-The *src/models* folder is self explanatory and simple contains all the models in the database along with DAO's to access them.
+The *src/models* folder is self explanatory and simply contains all the models in the database along with DAO's to access them.
 The *src/tests* folder contains some scenario tests using Selenium.

 Lastly we have the client-side which is Javascript with some JQuery, Bootstrap and